Homemade Granola with Seeds and Nuts

 There are numerous ready-made granola products available at the grocery stores.
 Some more healthy and delicious than others, but all are a bit expensive.
 I have come to rely on making my own granola at home.
 I have 2 favorite recipes.
 Each are from Molly Wisenberg, author of food blog Orangette.
 Molly is one of my favorite food writers.
 Her first book, A Homemade Life, Stories and Recipes from my Kitchen Table, is full of delightful stories of her family's love for food.
 Each chapter includes delicious recipes from her youth and travels.
-A wonderful book for foodies.
+A wonderful book.

 My newest favorite granola recipe, was influenced from a post on Orangette earlier this year.
 Surprisingly, this recipe uses olive oil.
 It adds a unique flavor and also makes the oats crispy, almost flaky.
 Really good.
 There is a little bit of salt that balances the sweetness.
 I use a variety of seeds, pumpkin, sunflower, etc. Use what is your favorite or available in your pantry.
 The recipe makes a lot of granola.
 It can be divided, some to store in your freezer for later, and some to enjoy daily.
+It can also be stored in glass jars in the pantry for several weeks.

 3 cups old fashioned oats (not quick cooking)